SAP-samples/teched2021-IIS160/exercises/ex1/README.md

 ![mydevspace - SAP Business Application Studio - Google Chrome](images/img_017.png "mydevspace - SAP Business Application Studio - Google Chrome")

 Please note the additional parameter **sap-ui-xx-viewCache=false** added to the app start Url.

+If a popup appears asking for project migration, please decline with **Don't ask again** (a fix for this is in the making).
 ## Exercise 1.3 Starting the App

 After completing these steps you will have started and tested the generated app.